Aliases for RGS17 Gene

 GeneCards Summary for RGS17 Gene

-RGS17 (Regulator Of G-Protein Signaling 17) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include GTPase activator activity.
-An important paralog of this gene is RGS18.
+RGS17 (Regulator Of G Protein Signaling 17) is a Protein Coding gene.
+Diseases associated with RGS17 include Jejunal Somatostatinoma and Substance Dependence.
+Among its related pathways are G-AlphaQ Signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity.
+An important paralog of this gene is RGS20.

-Inhibits signal transduction by increasing the GTPase activity of G protein alpha subunits thereby driving them into their inactive GDP-bound form.
-Binds selectively to G(z)-alpha and G(alpha)-i2 subunits, accelerates their GTPase activity and regulates their signaling activities.
-The G(z)-alpha activity is inhibited by the phosphorylation and palmitoylation of the G-protein.
+Regulates G protein-coupled receptor signaling cascades, including signaling via muscarinic acetylcholine receptor CHRM2 and dopamine receptor DRD2.
+Inhibits signal transduction by increasing the GTPase activity of G protein alpha subunits, thereby driving them into their inactive GDP-bound form (PubMed:15096504).
+Binds selectively to GNAZ and GNAI2 subunits, accelerates their GTPase activity and regulates their signaling activities.
 Negatively regulates mu-opioid receptor-mediated activation of the G-proteins (By similarity).